gizmola/docker4lamp/README.md

 Access the container using Docker exec:

 <div class="highlight highlight-source-shell"><pre># connect as user www-data
-docker exec -it -u www-data:www-data -w /var/www/html/project your_project-server /bin/bash
+docker exec -it -u www-data:www-data -w /var/www/html/project **APP_NAME**-server /bin/bash
 </pre></div>

 Once you are exec'd in the container you can run composer.
 This example will create a project composer.json and install the monolog component library